serilog-contrib/serilog-sinks-applicationinsights/README.md

 As explained by the [Application Insights documentation](https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-custom-events-metrics/#flushing-data), the default behaviour of the AI client is to buffer messages and send them to AI in batches whenever the client seems fit.
 However, this may lead to lost messages when your application terminates while there are still unsent messages in said buffer.

-You can either use Persistent Channels (see below) or control when AI shall flush its messages, for example when your application closes:
+You can control when AI shall flush its messages, for example when your application closes:

-1.)
-Create a custom `TelemetryClient` and hold on to it in a field or property:
+1) Create a custom `TelemetryClient` and hold on to it in a field or property:

 ```csharp
 // private TelemetryClient _telemetryClient;